HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * **who** is to perform/undertake the activities

 ### Implementing a SoA using FHIR Resources
+The FHIR standard (Fast Healthcare Interoperability Resources) is designed to support the exchange of electronic health records.
+The 'Definitional Artifacts' section of the 'Specialized' FHIR Resources category provides a set of FHIR Resources that are designed to enable research specifications such as those in a SoA to be represented in a standard format that can consumed by  eHR systems to plan and execute research protocols directly.

 In order to represent the SoA we needed a set of definitional FHIR resources to represent the planned activities and the relationships between them.
 The work to date has focused on a Workflow view of data management, and has leveraged the existing FHIR workflow patterns to achieve this.

 SoAs do not (a) stand alone - they are study specific, and (b) describe planned activities expected to be executed for each [Patient](http://hl7.org/fhir/Patient) recruited to the study.
 Two Research-oriented resources have been used to associate SoA with the correct study and to recognise patients as being study participants: